Northern Ireland Protocol Bill

-The Northern Ireland Protocol Bill of 2022–23 is a proposed Act of the Parliament of the United Kingdom that seeks to unilaterally override parts of the Northern Ireland Protocol (NIP).
+The Northern Ireland Protocol Bill 2022–23 was a proposed Act of the Parliament of the United Kingdom that sought to unilaterally override parts of the Northern Ireland Protocol (NIP).
 The NIP is the part of the Brexit withdrawal agreement that governs some aspects of trade in goods between Northern Ireland and Great Britain, as well as between Northern Ireland and the European Union.
 The bill was introduced to address what the government call 'unacceptable barriers to trade' that the protocol introduced within the UK internal market.
-The bill has been criticised by most members of the Northern Ireland Assembly (though supported by some), by the European Commission, and by member states of the European Union.
-It has been characterised in the UK and abroad as a breach of international law.
+The bill was criticised by most members of the Northern Ireland Assembly (though supported by some), by the European Commission, and by member states of the European Union.
+It was characterised in the UK and abroad as a breach of international law.

 On 27 February 2023, the UK government announced its intent to halt Parliamentary progress on the Bill and allow it to lapse at the end of the current session.

 Purpose and provisions

-The Bill is a proposed Act that has begun its passage through Parliament.
-The Government says that the Bill is designed to make the flow of goods from Great Britain to Northern Ireland easier, by enabling it to unilaterally disapply parts of the Protocol.
+The Bill was a proposed Act that has begun its passage through Parliament.
+The Government said that the Bill was designed to make the flow of goods from Great Britain to Northern Ireland easier, by enabling it to unilaterally disapply parts of the Protocol.
 The Bill was published by the Government of the United Kingdom on 13 June 2022, and introduced into the House of Commons the same day by Foreign Secretary Liz Truss.

 The UK government accepted that the bill would mean it did not meet its obligations under international law, invoking the doctrine of necessity — that having to uphold the Protocol was placing unacceptable levels of strain on institutions in Northern Ireland and that there was "no other way" of safeguarding the UK's interests.